lmanzurv/django_proxy_server/README.md

     {
         'user-token':'abc', # If the server returns it 'expiration-date':'2014-09-09 10:41:54', # Expiration date of the user token.
-                                                 # If the user token is not present, this is not represent either
+                                                 # If the user token is not present, this is not present either
         'response':{
             # Content of the response.
 This content can also be an array
         }